 Planned maintenance events: Planned maintenance is regular Microsoft-initiated service updates to the infrastructure and software applications.
 Planned maintenance notifications inform customers about service work that might affect the functionality of an Office 365 service.
 Customers are notified no later than five days in advance of all planned maintenance through Message Center on the Office 365 Admin Portal.
 Microsoft typically plans maintenance for times when service usage is historically at its lowest based on regional time zones.

 Unplanned downtime: Unplanned service incidents occur when one of the services in the Office 365 suite is unavailable or unresponsive.

 When a service incident occurs, Microsoft recognizes that timely, targeted, and accurate communications are critical for customers.
 Microsoft notifies Office 365 administrators by updating the tenant-specific Service Health Dashboard (SHD) on the Office 365 Admin Portal.
 Service incident updates are provided on an hourly cadence or, if a different cadence is required, it will be stated in the SHD communication posting.

 The Admin App for Office 365 tenant administrators gives you the ability to connect with your organization's Office 365 service status on the go.
 Office 365 tenant administrators will have the ability to view service health information and maintenance status updates from their mobile devices.
 For more information, visit the Admin App FAQ.

 Office 365 Management Pack for Microsoft System Center 2012 R2

 Microsoft System Center is an integrated management platform that helps you manage data center, client devices, and hybrid cloud IT environments.
-Office 365 administrators who use System Center now have the option to import the Office 365 Management Pack, which enables them to view all service communications within Operations Manager in System Center.
+Office 365 administrators who use System Center now have the option to import the Office 365 Management Pack, which lets them view all service communications within Operations Manager in System Center.
 Using this tool gives you access to the status of your subscribed services, active and resolved service incidents, and your Message Center communications.
 For more information, get the Microsoft System Center Management Pack for Office 365 in the Microsoft Download Center.